AggroBird/propane/LANGUAGE.md

 void(int,int)
 ```

 Signature types are implemented as a pointer to a method.
 Signature types are implemented as an abstract handle to a method that can be dynamically invoked.
 Unlike C, method pointers cannot be explicitly converted to other types.
-Signature types can only be assigned with the address of a method which signature exactly matches the parameters and return type, or other method pointers of the same type.
+Signature types can only be assigned with the address of a method which signature exactly matches the parameters and return type, other method pointers of the same type, or a null pointer.
 Attempting invoke method pointers converted through pointer conversions will result in undefined behaviour.

 The size of a method pointer is implementation specific and cannot be guaranteed.
 Extra care should be taken when using method pointers as fields in structs.